Kenneth Cockrel Jr.: Mayoralty

-As Council President, Cockrel was first in the order of succession to assume the Mayor's Office if a vacancy occurred.
-Due to the fallout from the text-messaging scandal, on September 4, 2008, Mayor Kwame Kilpatrick pleaded guilty to obstruction of justice and agreed to resign effective September 18, 2008, at midnight.
+As council president, Cockrel was first in the order of succession to assume the Mayor's Office if a vacancy occurred.
+Owing to the fallout from the text-messaging scandal, on September 4, 2008, Mayor Kwame Kilpatrick pleaded guilty to obstruction of justice and agreed to resign effective September 18, 2008, at midnight.
 Under the City Charter, Cockrel became interim mayor and a special election was ordered.
-Daniel Cherrin served as the Communications Director for the City of Detroit and Press Secretary to Mayor Cockrel from 2008-2009 and helped Mayor Cockrel and the city of Detroit through the transition.
+Daniel Cherrin served as the communications director for the City of Detroit and press secretary to Mayor Cockrel from 2008 to 2009 and helped Mayor Cockrel and the city of Detroit through the transition.

-As he became mayor, Cockrel stated that he planned to review the city budget, due to uncertainty around whether Kilpatrick was honest with the city council about the state of the city's finances, and perhaps to renegotiate a pending deal with the city of Windsor, Ontario related to the cities' management of the Detroit-Windsor Tunnel.
+As he became mayor, Cockrel stated that he planned to review the city budget, due to uncertainty around whether Kilpatrick was honest with the city council about the state of the city's finances, and perhaps to renegotiate a pending deal with the city of Windsor, Ontario, related to the cities' management of the Detroit-Windsor Tunnel.
 Under the existing deal, Windsor would have taken over full management of the tunnel in exchange for a $75 million loan to Detroit.
 Cockrel suggested that he would prefer to work out a new deal in which the two cities maintained joint management of the tunnel.
 Windsor mayor Eddie Francis stated that he was confident that he could maintain a strong working relationship with Cockrel.

-Cockrel was defeated by Dave Bing, former Detroit Pistons star and Detroit businessman, in a special election on May 5, 2009 to finish the remainder of Kilpatrick's term, set to expire January 1, 2010, at midnight.
-Following certification of the vote and Bing taking office on May 11, 2009, Cockrel returned to his position as City Council President.
+Cockrel was defeated by Dave Bing, former Detroit Pistons star and Detroit businessman, in a special election on May 5, 2009, to finish the remainder of Kilpatrick's term, set to expire January 1, 2010, at midnight.
+Following certification of the vote and Bing taking office on May 11, 2009, Cockrel returned to his position as city council president.